ILIAS-eLearning/ILIAS/templates/default/guidelines-scss-coding.md

 Files that are meant to only be compiled inside other files and never on their own (which is almost all of them) MUST be marked as partials by adding "_" as a prefix.
 This stops the compiler from compiling the file in "watching" mode.

-You MUST include partials with @use.
+You MUST include partials with @use or @forward.
 You MUST NOT use the deprecated @import.

-Components MUST expose their variables with @forward all the way up to the main delos.scss so that when including delos in a skin, variables can be overriden by importing the entire delos skin like this `@use "../some-path/delos" with ( $il-main-color: green );`.
-This makes most variables public, so these exposed variables MUST have a unique name.
-You MAY hide variables when forwarding a component with `@forward "some-component" hide $local-variable;`
+@forward SHOULD only be used for settings and dependencies made public to the skin.
+Consequently, when including delos.scss in a skin, variables MAY be overriden by importing the entire delos skin like this `@use "../some-path/delos" with ( $il-main-color: green );`.
+These exposed variables MUST have a unique name.
+You MAY hide variables when forwarding a component with `@forward "some-component" hide $local-variable;`.

 When including a file with @use you SHOULD utilize a namespace.
-You MAY use the default on or define a custom namespace.
+You MAY use the one generated by default or define a custom namespace.

 When including a file with @use from a dependency you MUST use a namespace.
 This namespace SHOULD be the same everywhere e.g. the namespace for Bootstrap 3 is btstrp3.

 Division with a slash (e.g. "10px / 2") outside of calc() is deprecated and MUST NOT be used.
-You MUST use math.div() instead.
+You MUST use math.div() instead or multiplication (e.g. $il-padding-small / 2 could be substituted with $il-padding-small * 0.5)

-## Functions

 Functions SHOULD throw an error if an incorrect input can be detected.